trailblazer/trailblazer.github.io/gems/operation/2.0/policy.md

 As always, you may also use an instance method to implement a guard.

 {{  "guard_test.rb:method" | tsnippet : "pipe-onlyy" }}

-## Guard: Class-level

-You can also place any kind of guard before the operation instantiation using `before:`.

-{{  "guard_test.rb:class-level" | tsnippet : "pipe--only" }}

-This is helpful to clear out breaches quickly.

 ## Guard: Name